kaarelmand/ptr-claim/README.md

 fields.
 If those aren't needed, you can enter empty values.
 The end result will, by default, be output as an HTML file in the working directory.

-For now, options can be passed using environment variables:
+Options can be left default for most purposes.
+If you do want to customize, then options can be passed using environment variables:
 - PTR_TR_LOGIN and PTR_TR_PASSWD -- The username and password for
   www.tamriel-rebuilt.org.
 If not present, the user is prompted to enter the credentials on the command line.